• Skip to primary navigation

 These easy recipe requires only five ingredients!
 Here’s what you’ll need:

-As far as the chocolate chips go, I like to use mini chocolate chips.
+• Chocolate - I like to use mini chocolate chips.
 Feel free to use regular chips though, or even chocolate chunks.
 Just make sure the chocolate pieces aren't too large, otherwise your Chocolate Chip Frozen Yogurt be difficult to eat once frozen.

-Not a peanut butter - chocolate fan?
+Tip: Not a peanut butter - chocolate fan?
 Feel free to skip the chips altogether to make plain Peanut Butter Frozen Yogurt.

 You'll Also Need